-I am a Ph.D. student in Mechanical and Aerospace Engineering at the University of California, Irvine, under the supervision of Professor Manuel Gamero-Castaño.
+I am a Ph.D. candidate in Mechanical and Aerospace Engineering at the University of California, Irvine, under the supervision of Professor Manuel Gamero-Castaño.

 My research focuses on electrosprays for space propulsion, combining both experimental and theoretical work.
-Currently, I am working on methods to improve the specific impulse in capillary electrosprays and developing methods to predict the performance of ionic liquid electrosprays using ion field emission and neutral evaporation models.
-My broader interests extend to plasma thrusters, orbital mechanics, satellite design, and launch systems.
+I have found a method improve the specific impulse in capillary electrosprays by a large factor, and I am currently developing methods to predict the performance of ionic liquid electrosprays using ion field emission and neutral evaporation models.

 Prior to joining UCI, I graduated from the Universitat Politècnica de Catalunya with a B.Sc. in Aerospace Engineering.
 During that time, I co-founded Cosmic Research, a student team that designs and manufactures sounding rockets.
 I led the development of a 10 kN solid rocket motor and several smaller motors.
 I also authored a free, 10-hour course on the design of sounding rockets, focusing on aerodynamics and stability.